txomon/python-tutorial/README.md

 #### Installing jupyter notebook as a dependency

 Let's start by adding jupyter notebook as a dependency.
+This can be done with `pipenv install jupyter[all]`.
+The brackets are special pip syntax to specify extras.
+Extras are meant to enable non-core functionality by installing some optional dependencies.
+In python projects, people will often mention things like "Install pdf extras to get pdf printing functionality"

 ```text
 [I] (test-project) javier@sam ~/t/test-project (master)> pipenv install jupyter[all]